Français

 Stratigraphic Relationship(s)

-The Rupert Complex is the main unit of the Nemiscau Subprovince, which is located between the subprovinces of Opatica to the south and Opinaca and La Grande to the north.
-The Rupert Complex is probably in discordance with the Lac des Montagnes Group.
+The Rupert Complex is the main unit of the Nemiscau Subprovince, which is located between the subprovinces of Opatica, to the south, and La Grande, to the north.
+The Rupert Complex lies probably in discordance on the Wettigo Complex tonalitic gneiss and the Peat Formation.
 However, this discordance is obliterated by different deformation episodes and faults.
 Tonalitic gneiss and foliated granodiorite domes of Mesoarchean age form the bedrock upon which metasedimentary rocks of the Rupert Complex and volcano-sedimentary rocks of the Lac des Montagnes Group have been deposited.

 Paleontology